-DePaul University College of LAS > Academics > Modern Languages > Student Resources > Language Resources >
+College of Liberal Arts & Social Sciences > Academics > Modern Languages > Student Resources > Language Resources > Arabic Studies

 Studying Arabic has many benefits.
 Arabic is a beautiful language

 with a rich heritage of literature, scholarly work and ancient culture.

 It was adopted by the United Nations as one of its six official

 languages in 1974.
 It is considered by the United States government as

 one of the critical languages for Americans to learn.